Extra Profit Tax: An Introduction to Supplemental IPT in Hungary

 Anomalies and open questions around Supplemental IPT

-The base period to calculate 2022 prepayment is one year, although the supplemental tax is due only for the second half of 2022.
+The base period to calculate 2022 prepayment is one year, although Hungary’s supplemental insurance premium tax is due only for the second half of 2022.
 On the other hand, the prepayment for the whole 2023 year is equal to the amount of the half-yearly 2022 supplemental tax.
 As such, insurance companies will likely overpay the tax with the 2022 prepayment.
 This overpaid tax will then need to be reclaimed or can be offset against the existing IPT or used for the 2023 prepayment or 2023 supplemental IPT.
 Is it for purpose or just a mistake and it will be amended?

 In the guidance issued by the Hungarian Tax Office on 1 July 2022 on supplemental insurance tax rules for 2022, the tax authority mentioned that taxpayers should declare the supplemental tax on the standard IPT tax declaration form, 2220.
 However, the tax authority did not update the form by 1 July 2022.
 As the due date of the prepayment and the supplemental tax differ from that of the existing IPT, there is still an open question of how the form will look to make the distinction between the existing IPT, the prepayment and the supplemental tax.
 Hopefully, a new return template will be published soon to answer these questions.